clarakosi/Phester/README.md

 Example: `./phester.php test https://www.mediawiki.org example.yaml`

-Note: Phester will only output errors.
-If there are no errors in the test suite files then there will be no output.
+Note: Phester will output suite name and any errors that arise.
+If there are no errors in the test suite expect an output as:
+`- Suite: Test Suite Name`

 ### Spec format